VIFF 2024 reviews: Ruthless drama, monumental sculpture, breathless joyrides, and more

 MODERNISM, INC. (U.S.)

-September 26 at 6:30 pm at the Cinematheque; September 28 at 2 pm at Fifth Avenue Cinemas.
+September 26 at 6:30 pm at The Cinematheque and September 28 at 2 pm at Fifth Avenue Cinemas

 TOXIC (Lithuania)

 Experiments with alcohol, sexual fumbling, questionable piercings: the teens in Saulė Bliuvaitė’s striking new film look a lot like their counterparts around the world.
-But in her feature debut, the director shoots everything that goes on in this neglected corner of Lithuania with such stunning and unblinking visual edge—kids hanging out on wrecked cars, playing basketball in abandoned industrial lots, and practising their runway walk under fluorescent-lit studios—that it all takes on a heightened intensity that gets seriously under your skin.
+But in her feature debut, the director shoots everything that goes on in this neglected corner of Lithuania with such stunning and unblinking visual edge that it all takes on a heightened intensity that gets seriously under your skin.
+Kids hang out on wrecked cars, play basketball in abandoned industrial lots, and practise their runway walk in fluorescent-lit makeshift studios.
 Bullied 13-year-old Marija and popular badass Kristina forge an unlikely friendship and dream of escape in the form of photo shoots and runway shows in Paris and Tokyo—fantasies fabricated by the swindlers who run the local modelling academy.
 The girls take escalating risks to earn money to pay for the classes and to lose weight.
 An unsettling, intimate look at friendship, vulnerability, and destructive female ideals in a dead-end town.
 JS

 CHERUB (Canada)